cianfrocco-lab/Automatic-cryoEM-preprocessing/README.md

 **MicAssess:**

 Note: MicAssess currently works on micrographs from both K2 and K3 camera.
+Note: MicAssess currently does not support star file from Relion 3.1.
 You will need to activate the conda environment by ```conda activate cryoassess``` before using MicAssess.

 To run MicAssess: